Some people like to just use the earbuds that came with their phones—and that’s okay.

 Most of the time, those actually work pretty well.
 And if you have the popular wireless AirPods, those seem to do the trick too.
 But alas, AirPods are actually pretty expensive to buy on their own, and while they’re great for listening to music and the odd phone call, they do lack some unique features that you’d want in a headset if you’re on conference calls a lot.

 We’re talking back-to-back meetings with super-important clients and prospects on the phone and big team meetings on the daily.
-In these cases, you might need something a little more high tech and sophisticated.
+In these cases, you might need something a little more sophisticated.

 Specifically, you probably need a headset that’s actually designed for conference calls, with crystal-clear audio, a great mic, and of course, noise-cancelling features.